For One who has no objective, nothing is relevant. (Confucius)

 It might also be helpful to exchange ideas or discuss your incubation stages with a friend or someone you trust.
 Creating further enthusiasm while discussing or exchanging your ideas can be astounding.
 Powerful incubation stages might provide you some of the most emotionally charged and richest moments in your life.

 We strongly suggest that you keep a journal for analyzing and reflecting on the small incubation processes.
 Writing about your experiences inside incubation stage increases the likelihood that you’ll be able to recapture them.
 As you start paying more attention to your own motivation process, it tends to become a beneficial habit.
 You will create a general awareness that will lead to greater enjoyment of your life and the people in your life: a motivating spirit that can improve collaboration and communication with others.
-This is based on a simple principle: your motivation increases as you become more aware of your own motivating spirit.
+This is based on a simple principle: motivation increases as you become more aware of your own motivating spirit.
 The more you can experience your own motivating spirit, the more confidence you get, the greater the probability that you’ll be more motivated.

 Continue taping into your Flair for something